sofastack/sofastack.tech/content/en/projects/sofa-tracer/usage-of-resttemplate/index.md

 # RestTemplate Integration

-In this document will demonstrate how to use SOFATracer to track of RestTemplate, this example [address] (https://github.com/sofastack/sofa-tracer/tree/master/tracer-samples/tracer-sample-with-resttemplate)).
+In this document will demonstrate how to use SOFATracer to track of RestTemplate, this example [address](https://github.com/sofastack-guides/sofa-tracer-guides/tree/sofaboot-2.x/tracer-sample-with-resttemplate).

 Assuming you have built a simple Spring Web project based on SOFABoot, Then you can be operated by the following steps: